kundan59/spring-state-machine-demo/README.md

 #### On hotel check-in event -

 Check logs Pre authorization will be done if criteria met i.e, available amount is grater then hold amount.
- - state will change from NEW to PRE_auth, if pre-auth approved.
+ - state will change from NEW to PRE_AUTH, if pre-auth approved.
- - state will change from NEW to PRE_auth_ERROR, if pre-auth declined.
+ - state will change from NEW to PRE_AUTH_ERROR, if pre-auth declined.

  ##### check the state persist in cassandra -
    ```